 Our principal investment objectives are to generate income from rental properties and, to a much lesser extent, mortgage loans, which we use to fund our continuing operations and to pay out monthly cash distributions to our stockholders.
-We intend to grow the distribution to stockholders over time, and to increase the value of our common stock.
 Our primary strategy to achieve our investment objectives is to invest in and own a diversified portfolio of leased industrial, commercial and retail real estate that we believe will produce stable cash flow and increase in value.
 We may sell some of our real estate assets from time to time when our Adviser determines that doing so would be advantageous to us and our stockholders.
-We also expect to occasionally make mortgage loans secured by income-producing commercial or industrial real estate, which loans may have some form of equity participation.
+We also expect to occasionally make mortgage loans secured by income-producing commercial, industrial or retail real estate, which loans may have some form of equity participation.
 We currently have no investments in mortgage loans.

-We use leverage to make more investments than would otherwise be possible in order to maximize potential returns to stockholders.
-We are not limited with respect to the amount of leverage that we may use for the acquisition of any specific property, although we have certain portfolio-level leverage covenants we must comply with under the terms of our revolving line of credit, or the Line of Credit.
+We use leverage in order to maximize potential returns to stockholders.
+We are not limited with respect to the amount of leverage that we may use for the acquisition of any specific property, although we have certain portfolio-level leverage covenants we must comply with under the terms of our unsecured line of credit, or the New Line of Credit.
 We intend to use non-recourse mortgage financing that will allow us to limit our loss exposure on any property to the amount of equity invested in such property.
-The market for long-term mortgages has been limited for some time; however, we have recently seen mid-to-long-term (5 to 10 year) mortgages become much more obtainable.
-The collateralized mortgage backed securities, or CMBS, market has made a comeback in the past year, but it is more conservative and restrictive than it was prior to the recession that began in late 2007.
-Consequently, we continue to look to regional banks, insurance companies and other non-bank lenders, in addition to the CMBS market to issue mortgages to finance our real estate activities.
+The market for long-term mortgages continues to improve, they are obtainable and the environment is competitive.
+The collateralized mortgage backed securities, or CMBS, market has made a comeback, but it is more conservative and restrictive than it was prior to the recent recession and uncertainty with regard to interest rates has made the CMBS market less predictable.
+Consequently, we continue to look to regional banks, insurance companies and other non-bank lenders, in addition to the CMBS market, to issue mortgages to finance our real estate activities.